 They should understand that different AI platforms respond differently to various content structures and formats.
 Their optimization strategies should account for these platform-specific preferences while maintaining brand consistency.

 GEO isn’t just a technical service.
 It’s also a strategic shift that affects how brands build authority and visibility.
-Ask them: How do they integrate GEO with broader marketing objectives?
-How do they balance traditional search optimization with generative engine optimization?
+Ask agencies: How do they integrate GEO with broader marketing objectives?
+How do they balance traditional SEO with GEO?

 They should understand that in a zero-click world, brand awareness and authority often matter more than outdated conversion funnels.